Kenzaburō Ōe: Influence of Hikari

 Ōe credited his son Hikari for influencing his literary career. Ōe tried to give his son a "voice" through his writing.
 Several of Ōe's books feature a character based on his son.

 In Ōe's 1964 book, A Personal Matter, the writer describes the psychological trauma involved in accepting his brain-damaged son into his life.
 Hikari figures prominently in many of the books singled out for praise by the Nobel committee, and his life is the core of the first book published after Ōe was awarded the Nobel Prize.
-The 1996 book, A Healing Family, celebrates the small victories in Hikari's life.
+The 1996 book, A Healing Family, is a memoir written as a collection of essays.

-Hikari was a strong influence on Father, Where are you Going?, Teach Us to Outgrow Our Madness, and The Day He Himself Shall Wipe My Tears Away, three novels which rework the same premise—the father of a disabled son attempts to recreate the life of his own father, who shut himself away and died.
-The protagonist's ignorance of his father is compared to his son's inability to understand him; the lack of information about his father's story makes the task impossible to complete, but capable of endless repetition, and, "repetition becomes the fabric of the stories."

 2006 to 2008

 In 2005, two retired Japanese military officers sued Ōe for libel for his 1970 book of essays, Okinawa Notes, in which he had written that members of the Japanese military had coerced masses of Okinawan civilians into committing suicide during the Allied invasion of the island in 1945.
 In March 2008, the Osaka District Court dismissed all charges against Ōe.
 In this ruling, Judge Toshimasa Fukami stated, "The military was deeply involved in the mass suicides".
 In a news conference following the trial, Ōe said, "The judge accurately read my writing."

 Ōe did not write much during the nearly two years (2006–2008) of his libel case.
 He began writing a new novel, which The New York Times reported would feature a character "based on his father," a staunch supporter of the imperial system who drowned in a flood during World War II.
+Death by Water was published in 2009.

 2013

 Bannen Yoshikishu, his final novel, is the sixth in a series with the main character of Kogito Choko, who can be considered Ōe's literary alter ego.
-The novel is also in a sense a culmination of the I-novels that Ōe continued to write since his son was born mentally disabled in 1963.
+The novel is also in a sense a culmination of the I-novels that Ōe continued to write since his son was born developmentally disabled in 1963.
 In the novel, Choko loses interest in the novel he had been writing when the Great East Japan earthquake and tsunami struck the Tohoku region on 11 March 2011.
 Instead, he begins writing about an age of catastrophe, as well as about the fact that he himself was approaching his late 70s.